 Associate professor of political science and director of Middle East studies,

 University of Connecticut, with an introduction by Feryaz Ocakli,

 7:30 p.m., Davis Auditorium, Palamountain Hall

 Because neither side in the battle for Israel-Palestine is going to disappear, ending the struggle for Israel-Palestine would require Israeli and Palestinian concessions.
 When we think about resolving the conflict the same old options are on the table, variants of the one-state and two-state solution.
 In this talk, we’ll consider the core questions: What are the differences between the variants?
 What are the pros and cons for each option?
 What obstacles stand in the way of realizing a resolution?

-Jeremy Pressman is associate professor of political science and director of Middle East Studies at the University of Connecticut.
-He is co-director, with Prof. Erica Chenoweth, of the Crowd Counting Consortium at crowdcounting.org.
+Jeremy Pressman is associate professor of political science and director of Middle East studies at the University of Connecticut.
+He is co-director, with Professor Erica Chenoweth, of the Crowd Counting Consortium at crowdcounting.org.
 He has written two books, Warring Friends: Alliance Restraint in International Politics (Cornell University Press, 2008) and Point of No Return: The Deadly Struggle for Middle East Peace, with Geoffrey Kemp (Brookings Institution Press, 1997).
-His articles have appeared in Diplomatic History, International Security, Cooperation & Conflict, Perspectives on Politics, Security Studies, and elsewhere.
+His articles have appeared in Diplomatic History, International Security, Cooperation & Conflict, Perspectives on Politics, Security Studies and elsewhere.
 Pressman is on twitter @djpressman.

 This presentation is part of the Jacob Perlow Event Series and is co-sponsored by the Office of the Dean of Special Programs and the Political Science Department.
 Funding is also provided by a gift from Beatrice Troupin.